 Should you not file your Annual Return/s at all, your company will be involuntarily struck off the register of companies, and any assets the company has will be frozen.
 Carrying out any trade whilst the company is dissolved is highly dangerous, as the Directors/Shareholders do not have limited liability in this situation.

 Your second Annual Return is due exactly 1 year after your first Annual Return (i.e. 18 months after incorporation) However if you wish to change this date, this can be extended to a later date (using a form B73) or the Annual Return can be filed early.
 It is a good idea to fit your ARD around your preferred financial year.
-For example, if your Annual Return falls due on 22nd March and you would like the calendar year (year ending 31st December) as your financial year end, it may be a good idea to extend your ARD to 22nd September.
-Please note you cannot extend an ARD by more than 6 months and the ARD cannot be more than 9 months after the financial year end.
+For example, if your Annual Return falls due on 22nd March and you would like the calendar year (year ending 31st December) as your financial year-end, it may be a good idea to extend your ARD to 22nd September.
+Please note you cannot extend an ARD by more than 6 months and the ARD cannot be more than 9 months after the financial year-end.
 A company must file an Annual Return in each calendar year and there cannot be more than 18 months between ARD’s.
-Generally a company has an ARD of between 6 and 9 months after the financial year end, as this give the Accountant plenty of time to prepare the accounts and also delays the publishing of accounts on the public record.
+Generally, a company has an ARD of between 6 and 9 months after the financial year-end, as this gives the Accountant plenty of time to prepare the accounts and also delays the publishing of accounts on the public record.

 To help you with this requirement, as well as many of the other statutory and company secretarial requirements placed on you as a Company Director, please view our Annual Company Secretarial & Compliance Service or please Contact Us for more information and a competitive quotation.

 Andrew Lambe is Commercial Director of Company Bureau Formations Limited.
 To contact Andrew please call +353 1 6461625 or use our Enquiry Form